New Updates To Our Most Popular Articles

 Of course, it doesn’t hurt that Google is pressing us to do it too.
 Even so, we are happy to announce the engineering article conversions.
 Check out the new versions of the ever popular “The Product Development Process” and “What Makes A Good Trailer Design?” along with all the sub and supporting pages.
 (Both of these articles are multi-page content, each with supporting extras on the topic.
 Even with tons of awesome material on the Synthesis website, these 2 articles garner nearly half of the website traffic.
 In fact, “The Product Development Process” sees nearly 1700 readers each month!

-Unfortunately, I don’t know exact dates, but the first version went up in the late 1990’s.
-1998, we believe.
-Then, in the early 2000’s I did a revision and expansion (9 pages now), and shortly after was contacted by a university in Spain about using the engineering article in their curriculum.
+Unfortunately, we don’t know exact dates, but the first version went up in the late 1990’s.
+1998, we think.
+Then, in the early 2000’s the first revision and expansion (9 pages).
+Shortly after, a university in Spain contacted us about using the engineering article in their curriculum.
 Since then, the article has undergone 2 other major revisions including this one in 2017.
 It is now in at least 3 universities as curriculum, and in numerous company training programs around the globe.
 Pretty exciting.
-(We don’t mind that people want to use it, and we appreciate acknowledgement of where the info comes from.)
+(We don’t mind that people want to use it, and we appreciate the acknowledgement.)

 History of “Good Trailer Design”